-Our estate vineyards are located at two separate sites in El Dorado County, and are managed by Rick Wickham of Meyers Ranch.
+Our estate vineyards are located at two separate sites in El Dorado County, and are managed by Robert Jordan of Grand Crew Vineyard Management.

 - Red Varietals: